cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 ```
 ### CheckTx

-The nodes validating transactions call an ABCI validation function, `CheckTx` to run stateful checks:
+The nodes validating `tx` call an ABCI validation function, `CheckTx` which includes both stateless and stateful checks:
-* Nodes running Tendermint broadcast transactions in the generic `[]byte` form.
-Interfacing with the application, the transaction is first decoded.
+* **Decoding:** Interfacing with the application, the transaction is first decoded.
-* The `runTx` function is called to run in `runTxModeCheck` mode, meaning the function will not execute the messages.
+* **RunTx:** The [`runTx`](./baseapp.md#runtx) function is called to run in `runTxModeCheck` mode, meaning the function will not execute the messages.
-* The transaction is unpacked into its messages and `validateBasic` is run for each one.
+* **ValidateBasic:** `Tx` is unpacked into its messages and `validateBasic`, a function required for every message to implement the `Msg` interface, is run for each one.
+It should include basic stateless sanity checks.
+For example, if the message is to send coins from one address to another, `validateBasic` likely checks for nonempty addresses and a nonnegative coin amount, but does not require knowledge of state such as account balance of an address.
-* If an `AnteHandler` is defined, it is run.
+* **AnteHandler:** If an `AnteHandler` is defined, it is run.
 A deep copy of the internal state, `checkTxState`, is made and the `AnteHandler` performs the actions required for each message on it.
 Using a copy allows the handler to validate the transaction without modifying the last committed state, and revert back to the original if the execution fails.
-The stateful check is able to detect errors such as insufficient funds held by an address.
-* The [`Context`](https://github.com/cosmos/cosmos-sdk/blob/5f9c3fdf88952ea43316f1a18de572e7ae3c13f6/types/context.go) used to keep track of important data during execution of the transaction keeps a `GasMeter` which tracks how much gas has been used.
+* **Gas:** The [`Context`](https://github.com/cosmos/cosmos-sdk/blob/5f9c3fdf88952ea43316f1a18de572e7ae3c13f6/types/context.go) used to keep track of important data while `AnteHandler` is executing `tx` keeps a `GasMeter` which tracks how much gas has been used.
-* `RunTx` returns a result, which `CheckTx` formats into an ABCI `Response` which includes a log, data pertaining to the messages involved, and information about the amount of gas used.
+* **Response:** `RunTx` returns a result, which `CheckTx` formats into an ABCI `Response` which includes a log, data pertaining to the messages involved, and information about the amount of gas used.

 ### Gas Checking

 If the transaction sender inputted maximum gas previously, it is known as the value `GasWanted`. `CheckTx` returns `GasUsed` which may or may not be less than the user's provided `GasWanted`.
 A `PostCheckFunc` is an optional filter run after `CheckTx` that can be used to enforce that users provide enough gas.

-If at any point during the checking stage the transaction is found to be invalid, the default protocol is to discard it and the transaction's lifecycle ends here.
-Otherwise, the transaction is a candidate to be included in the next block.
+If at any point during the checking stage `tx` is found to be invalid, the default protocol is to discard it and the transaction's lifecycle ends here.
+Otherwise, the default protocol is to add it to the Mempool, and `tx` becomes a candidate to be included in the next block.

 ## Consensus

 Consensus happens in **rounds**: each round begins with a proposer creating a block of the most recent transactions and ends with validators agreeing to accept the block or go with a nil block instead.
 One proposer is chosen amongst the validators to create and propose their chosen block.
-In the previous step, this validator generated a Mempool of validated transactions and now includes them in a block.
+In the previous step, this validator generated a Mempool of validated transactions, including `tx`, and now includes them in a block.

 The validators execute [Tendermint BFT Consensus](https://tendermint.com/docs/spec/consensus/consensus.html#terms); with +2/3 approval from the validators, the block is committed.
 Note that not all blocks have the same number of transactions and it is possible for consensus to result in a nil block or one with no transactions.

 ### Byzantine Validators

-In a public blockchain network, it is possible for validators to be **byzantine**, or malicious, which may prevent the transaction from being committed in the blockchain.
-Some malicious behaviors are detectable, such as going offline (unavailable) for extended periods of time or voting on multiple blocks in one round - these behaviors are logged and can be penalized accordingly.
+In a public blockchain network, it is possible for validators to be **byzantine**, or malicious, which may prevent `tx` from being committed in the blockchain.
+Some malicious behaviors are detectable, such as going offline (unavailable to vote) or voting on multiple blocks in one round - these behaviors are logged and can be penalized accordingly.
 Others are less obvious, such as the proposer deciding to censor the transaction by excluding it from the block.

-If the transaction is included in a block that the network commits to, it officially becomes part of the blockchain, which logs the application's transaction history.
-The next step, however, will actually implement the state changes of the transaction.
+If `tx` is included in a block that the network commits to, it officially becomes part of the blockchain, which logs the application's transaction history.

 ## State Changes

 During consensus, the validators came to agreement on not only which transactions but also the precise order of the transactions.
 However, apart from committing to this block in consensus, the ultimate goal is actually for nodes to commit to a new state generated by the transaction state changes.
-In order to execute the transaction, the following ABCI function calls are made in order to communicate to the application what state changes need to be made.
+In order to execute `tx`, the following ABCI function calls are made in order to communicate to the application what state changes need to be made.
 While nodes each run everything individually, since the messages' state transitions are deterministic and the order was finalized during consensus, this process yields a single, unambiguous result.
 ```
 		-----------------------
 		| BeginBlock	      |